rfrht/FT991A-PAT/README.md

 * The selectable BPF did not work, resulting in signal loss.
 Fortunately, it is off by default so it did not impact directly the panadapter.

 ### Next steps:
-Finish Revision O
-Procure the board and components
+* Procure the board and components
-Test
+* Test

 ### Changelog: (PY2RAF)